Hcxgraphics/Context-Galaxy/README.md

 ## Core Features

 ### 🪐 Galaxy Visualization
-Built on **React Flow** with custom circular planet nodes — roots are large glowing violet spheres, branches are smaller blue moons, and candidates are dim proto-moons.
-Nodes are laid out by an orbital algorithm: root at center, branches at radius 280, candidates at radius 400.
-No white box nodes — zero default React Flow styling.
+Built on **React Flow** with custom circular planet nodes, roots are large glowing violet spheres, branches are smaller blue moons, and candidates are dim proto-moons.
+Nodes are laid out by an orbital algorithm: root at cente with candidate nodes & branches at radius.

 ### 🧠 Graph-Based Semantic Memory
 Memory is stored as a **property graph in PostgreSQL** via **SQLAlchemy async ORM**.
 Each node carries a label, type (`root / branch / candidate`), priority, score, embedding vector, and `is_active` flag.
 Edges store the cosine similarity weight between connected concepts.
-Three isolated layers: raw message log → dynamic context graph → visual galaxy.
+Three isolated layers:
+raw message log → dynamic context graph → visual galaxy.

 ### 🌱 Topic Crystallization Engine
-New topics start as **Candidates** — they don't enter memory until they've been meaningfully discussed.
+New topics start as **Candidates** — they don't enter memory until they've been meaningfully discussed by user frequently .
 The system tracks `mention_count` per candidate.
-At **3 mentions** (raised to 5 in long chats), the candidate crystallizes into a full graph node, gets connected to the root planet with a weighted edge, and disappears from the forming moons list.
+At **3 mentions** (raised to 5 in long chats), the candidate topics crystallizes into a full graph node, gets connected to the root planet with a weighted edge, and disappears from the forming moons list.
 This prevents graph explosion from casual one-off mentions.

 ### 🔍 Semantic Deduplication
 Before tracking any new candidate, two checks run in sequence:

-1. **Fuzzy string match** — normalized comparison + substring containment catches `"RAG"` vs `"RAG pipeline"`, and Levenshtein distance ≤ 2 catches typos like `"retreival"`.
+1. **Fuzzy string match** : normalized comparison + substring containment catches `"RAG"` vs `"RAG pipeline"`, and Levenshtein distance ≤ 2 catches typos like `"retreival"`.
 If matched, increments the existing candidate instead of forking.

 2. **Embedding cosine similarity** — `sentence-transformers` generates a 384-dim vector for the new topic and compares it against all existing candidates.
 Similarity ≥ 0.82 treats them as the same concept.

 ### 📡 Dual-Source Intent Extraction
 Topics are extracted from **both the user message and the assistant response** (first 600 chars).
-This matters because casual user questions like *"Prime minister tough job right?"* have low noun density — but the assistant response contains the rich vocabulary (`"Prime Minister"`, `"policy making"`, `"leadership"`).
+This matters because casual user questions like *"Prime minister tough job right?"* have low noun density, but the assistant response contains the rich vocabulary (`"Prime Minister"`, `"policy making"`, `"leadership"`).
 Pipeline: **spaCy** for noun phrase chunking and NER → **Groq LLM** for semantic abstraction → structured JSON output.

 ### 📥 Context Jar Sidebar
-Real-time sidebar showing the live state of memory. **Active Core** tab shows crystallized nodes that are actively shaping LLM responses. **Deep Space** tab shows archived older nodes. **Forming Moons** section shows top-5 candidates by mention count with a live progress bar toward crystallization.
-Polls every 5 seconds.
-Per-node controls: priority (HIGH / MEDIUM / LOW), activate/deactivate, delete.
+Real time sidebar showing the live state of memory.
+**Active Core** tab: Shows crystallized nodes that are actively shaping LLM responses.
+**Deep Space** tab: shows archived older nodes. **Forming Moons**: Shows top5 candidates by mention count with a live progress bar that can turn into a subtopic node with active polling.
+Per node controls: Priority (HIGH / MEDIUM / LOW), activate/deactivate, delete.

 ### 💬 Streaming Chat with Adaptive Length
-Chat streams via **FastAPI SSE** (`StreamingResponse`, `text/event-stream`), with **httpx async streaming** to OpenRouter on the backend.
-Before each request, `max_tokens` is set based on question type — `120` for yes/no confirmations, up to `1000` for deep dives — using regex pattern classification.
-Includes inline message editing (trims history and regenerates), per-message copy, and a regenerate button.
+Chat streams via **FastAPI SSE** with **httpx async streaming** to OpenRouter on the backend.
+Before each request, `max_tokens` is set based on question type: `120` for yes/no confirmations, up to `1000` for deep dives using regex pattern classification.
+Also includes inline message editing with per message copy button, and a regenerate option.

 ### 🗂️ Chat Management
-Left sidebar with full chat history.
-Per-chat three-dot vertical menu (click-toggle, not hover) for rename and cascade delete.
-Collapsible to a mini icon rail.
-Rename is inline with `Enter` to confirm.
+Left sidebar with a complete chat history inspired by modern day LLMs.
+With options for renaming and cascade deletion .

 ---